SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The second entrance is about a half block north on Dalewood Way.

-The picture below shows you what the entrance to this second entrance looks like.
+The picture below shows you what the gate to this second entrance looks like.

 Entrance to the trail